St John Paul II was the Pope and head of the Catholic Church from October 16 1978 until April 2 2005.

 - On October 31 1992, to philosopher Galileo Galilei regarding the cosmos theory of the universe around 1633.

-- On August 9 1993, regarding Catholics’ involvement in slave trade.
+- On August 9 1993, regarding Catholics’ involvement in the slave trade.

 - On March 16 1998, after many Catholics remained silent amid witnessing the glaring atrocities committed by the Nazi-Germans